**NOTE: All chronology dates are model year, unless noted otherwise. CY refers to “Calendar Year.”**

-Entering the 2014 model year, Tacoma has now been the best-selling compact pickup truck in the U.S. market since 2008.
-To carry on this remarkable sales momentum the 2014 Tacoma offers a sporty new SR appearance package, along with four levels of Entune audio.
-In conjunction with the Entune upgrade, the backup camera display has been moved from the rear-view mirror to the Entune head unit display.
+Entering the 2014 model year, Tacoma was the best-selling compact pickup truck in the U.S. market since 2008.
+To carry on this remarkable sales momentum the 2014 Tacoma offered a sporty new SR appearance package, along with four levels of Entune audio.
+In conjunction with the Entune upgrade, the backup camera display was been moved from the rear-view mirror to the Entune head unit display.

-Entune Audio leverages the user’s mobile smartphone to provide a richer in-vehicle experience with fully integrated access to navigation, entertainment and information services.
-The Entune Premium Audio and Entune Premium JBL® Audio systems feature engaging mobile apps, including Bing™, iHeartRadio, MovieTickets.com, OpenTable®, Pandora®, Yelp and Facebook Places plus real-time traffic, weather, fuel prices, sports and stocks.
-Access to Entune services is subscription- free.
+Entune Audio leveraged the user’s mobile smartphone to provide a richer in-vehicle experience with fully integrated access to navigation, entertainment and information services.
+The Entune Premium Audio and Entune Premium JBL® Audio systems featured engaging mobile apps, including Bing™, iHeartRadio, MovieTickets.com, OpenTable®, Pandora®, Yelp and Facebook Places plus real-time traffic, weather, fuel prices, sports and stocks.
+Access to Entune services was complimentary for three years.

 4x4 Truck: 4x4 signifies that the vehicle has four wheels, all four of which are driven.
 Where is it built?